Hi, I’m Josh Mills!

 - Introduced full support for the MVC development pattern in a custom PHP framework.

-- Migrated the marketing portal codebase to run on both Windows Server 2008 and CentOS.
+- Migrated the marketing portal codebase to run on Windows Server, CentOS, and Ubuntu.

 Internet Application Developer (2007 to 2010)